 - All teams will be notified by e-mail no later than December 16, 2013, of their eligibility to participate.

-Teams that are deemed ineligible will have the opportunity to work with ULI staff to change team composition in order to be able to participate in the competition.
+Teams that are deemed ineligible will have the opportunity to work with ULI staff to change their team composition in order to qualify.

 Stage 3: Finalist Preparation and Presentation

 Finalist teams will have the opportunity to expand their original proposals and respond in more detail to the problem posed by the competition.

 In March, the competition will pay for one member of each finalist team to travel to the site location and meet with local experts in order to revise and enhance their proposal.